Hit the Road (2021 film)

 Hit the Road (جاده خاکی) is a 2021 Iranian road comedy-drama film written and directed by Panah Panahi in his feature debut.
-It depicts an Iranian family driving to the Turkish border to smuggle their young adult son out of the country.
+It depicts an Iranian family driving to the Azerbaijani border to smuggle their young adult son out of the country.
 It premiered in the Directors' Fortnight sidebar at the 2021 Cannes Film Festival, and won top prizes at the BFI London Film Festival and the Singapore International Film Festival.